noawe-boi/NoahsObsidianSync/Unfiltered/Physics IA3 Draft 3.md

 This is significantly lower than solar PV systems, which seems unlikely due to solar PV relying on occasional daylight to function.
 However nuclear plants must abide by more stringent safety protocols, therefore more time is spent on both restorative and preventative maintenance as it must be carried out with greater frequency and meticulousness.

+##### Limitations

-Furthermore, the output of nuclear facilities is larger than the solar PV infrastructure discussed by a factor of a minimum of 100 times.
+It should be considered that the output of nuclear facilities is larger relative to solar PV infrastructure discussed by a factor of at least 100 times.
 Considering the decreasing trend observed in availability factor as scale increases, solar PV is hypothesised to have a lower $E_{AF}$ at the same scale as nuclear.
-##### Limitations